-Commercial Whether you are an Asheville small business owner starting a new restaurant or a contractor building an office building, your project will need to obtain a permit.
+Commercial Permits Last updated or reviewed on March 21, 2023 Whether you are an Asheville small business owner starting a new restaurant or a contractor building an office building, your project will need to obtain a permit.
 The process for obtaining a permit depends on the scope of your project.
-City of Asheville staff can help you determine your project’s route through the development process.
+Development Services Department (DSD) staff can help you determine your project’s route through the development process.
 The City of Asheville categorizes commercial construction and multi-family housing within three levels: Level I: Commercial construction less than 35,000 square feet or less than 20 multi-family units; Level I permits are reviewed at the city staff level.
 Level II: Commercial construction 35,000-100,000 square feet or 20-50 multi-family units; Level II projects are reviewed by city staff, the Technical Review Committee (TRC), and the Planning and Zoning Commission.
 Level III: Commercial construction larger than 100,000 square feet or more than 50 multi-family units; Level III projects are reviewed by city staff, the Technical Review Committee (TRC), the Planning and Zoning Commission and Asheville City Council.
-Click here for commercial permit applications and resources.
-Use the Open for Business tool to begin scoping your project’s required permits.
+Visit the Permit Application Center (PAC) at 161 S. Charlotte St. on Monday to Friday from 8:30 am to 5:00 pm (closed public holidays) or contact email@example.com or 828-259-5846 with questions.
+Click here for additional staff contacts.
 Schedule an optional Early Assistance meeting or a mandatory TRC Pre-Application meeting with staff to review specific project requirements.
-Visit the Permit Application Center (PAC) at 161 S. Charlotte St. or contact DSD staff with additional questions.
-All projects that require plan review must comply with local zoning regulations.
+Click here for commercial applications and resources.
+Applications can be submitted in-person at the Permit Application Center or online through the Development Portal.
+All projects that require plan review must comply with applicable codes, specifications and zoning regulations.
 Work requiring a permit cannot begin until the permit holder or his agent posts the permit in a weatherproof, accessible and conspicuous location on the premises.